 It’s also possible that the addon has uninstalled dependencies.
 These are additional addons that are required for the initial addon to work.
 That said, addons that have these dependencies are not official and pose a significant risk to your system’s security.
 For this reason, we’d advise against installing them in the first place.

 Finally, it’s possible that this particular addon doesn’t work with your version of Kodi.
-For instance, until recently, LibreELEC users couldn’t install the Netflix addon due to its reliance on files that weren’t present in just-enough-OS platforms.
+For instance, until fairly recently, LibreELEC users couldn’t install the Netflix addon due to its reliance on files that weren’t present in just-enough-OS platforms.

 Can’t uninstall or delete Kodi addons